Species (film): Sequels

 The first sequel to Species, Species II was released theatrically on April 10, 1998.
 The film depicts astronauts on a mission to Mars being attacked by the aliens from Species, and the events that ensue upon their return to Earth.
 There, Dr. Baker has been working on Eve, a more docile clone of Sil.
 Madsen and Helgenberger reprised their roles, while Henstridge played Eve.
 Species II received overwhelmingly negative reviews from critics, garnering a 9% approval rating at Rotten Tomatoes, and Madsen denounced it as a terrible film.
 The film's director, Peter Medak, attributed the failure of the film to not picking up the infected rat ending of the original film.
-Navarro later authored the novelization for Species II which followed the film's original screenplay with added scenes.
+Yvonne Navarro later authored the novelization for Species II which followed the film's original screenplay with added scenes.

 The second sequel, Species III, followed in 2004.
 It premiered on Sci-Fi Channel on November 27, with a DVD release on December 7.
-The film's plot starts where Species II ends, revolving around Sunny Mabrey's character Sara, the daughter of Eve, reared by a doctor played by Robert Knepper.
+The film's plot starts where Species II ends, revolving around Sunny Mabrey's character Sara, the daughter of Eve, reared by Dr. Bruce Abbot played by Robert Knepper.
 Sara, an alien-human hybrid, seeks other hybrids to mate with.
 Henstridge appears in a cameo at the beginning of the film.
-Two out of six critics mentioned on Rotten Tomatoes gave it a positive rating, with DVD Talks reviewer noting that it is "a more cohesive and sensible flick than [Species II] is, but ultimately, it's just a lot of the same old schtick", while Film Freak Central called it "amateurish" and "vapid".
+Two out of six critics mentioned on Rotten Tomatoes gave it a positive rating, with DVD Talk's reviewer noting that it is "a more cohesive and sensible flick than [Species II] is, but ultimately, it's just a lot of the same old schtick", while Film Freak Central called it "amateurish" and "vapid".
 A fourth film, Species – The Awakening came out in 2007, following the schedule of Species III of Sci-Fi Channel premiere and subsequent DVD release.
-None of the actors from the original film returned in this sequel, which instead starred Helena Mattsson as the alien-hybrid seductress.
+None of the actors from the original film returned in this sequel, which instead starred Helena Mattsson as the alien-hybrid seductress Miranda Hollander.